Spider-Man in film: Feature film development

-After the success of Superman (1978), Marvel began a concerted effort to produce more ambitious feature film projects.
+After the success of Superman (1978), Marvel began a concerted effort to produce feature film projects.
 They abandoned several early Spider-Man proposals, including a musical and another concept culminating in a battle against Nazis and a 100-foot robot.
-By 1982, Roger Corman, an experienced producer of low-budget B films, optioned the rights to develop an adaptation with Orion Pictures from Spider-Man co-creator Stan Lee's film treatment.
-Lee's original treatment featured Doctor Octopus as the primary antagonist and a narrative with Cold War subtext, exemplified with a subplot of nuclear war with the Soviet Union.
+By 1982, Roger Corman, an experienced producer of low-budget B films, optioned the rights to develop an adaptation with Orion Pictures from Lee's film treatment.
+Lee's original treatment featured Doctor Octopus as the primary antagonist and a subplot of nuclear war with the Soviet Union.
 However, Lee and Corman ended their collaboration when they could not agree on a budget.

 The Cannon Group executives Menahem Golan and Yoram Globus acquired the film rights to Spider-Man for $225,000 in 1985, with a provision that would restore ownership to Marvel should a film not be made within five years.
 They brought on Tobe Hooper to outline an origin story with screenwriter Leslie Stevens, the result being one depicting Spider-Man as a literal spider.
 Lee, upset with the changes, persuaded Cannon to discard the work and begin anew.
 Joseph Zito replaced Hooper as director, and a script was concocted from a pitch developed by Ted Newsom and John Brancato.
 In total, Cannon spent $2 million on a script and subsequent rewrites, but financial woes and disputes over the artistic direction frustrated the development.

-After Pathé Communications purchased Cannon, Galon and Globus split, and the Spider-Man film rights transferred to Golan's 21st Century Film Corporation through a severance package, before being sold to Carolco Pictures for $5 million in 1988.
-Carolco hired James Cameron as director and screenwriter with a stipulation that granted him the right to control producing credits, similar to his contract for Terminator 2: Judgment Day (1991).
-Cameron's scriptment, which was about 57 pages long, concentrated on Spider-Man as a dark, morally ambiguous character.
+After Pathé Communications purchased Cannon, Golan and Globus split, and the Spider-Man film rights transferred to Golan's 21st Century Film Corporation through a severance package, before being sold to Carolco Pictures for $5 million in 1988.
+Carolco hired James Cameron as director and screenwriter with a stipulation that granted him authority over the distribution of producing credits, similar to his contract for Terminator 2: Judgment Day (1991), another Carolco production.
+Cameron's scriptment, which was about 57 pages long, concentrated on Spider-Man as a morally ambiguous character.
 In the meantime, Carolco extended Cannon's original deal with Marvel to May 1996, but the total cost of production rose to $50 million from its initial $15 million budget, leading the company to abandon the project by 1992.